The Operating Rules for the Rugeley Model Boat Club (referred to as the Association) were adopted at the AGM meeting held on 24th January 2022

 2.1 Safety - General

-d) When launching or recovering models Association members and Day members are advised to wear buoyancy aids or lifejackets when on or near water.
+d) When launching or recovering models Association members and Day members are required to wear buoyancy aids or lifejackets when on or

 e) Association members are reminded that MPSC facilities are used by other organisations throughout the year and that the Association does not have unrestricted use of the facilities.
 Commonsense and responsibility are expected from all members to ensure co-operation when operating adjacent to other users.